Seafood Char Kuey Teow

 • For the pipis, heat up a wok with 1 tablespoon of extra virgin olive oil, stir-fry the pipis on medium to high heat for 2 minutes or until pipis are just cooked.
 Remove pipis and discard juice and set aside.
 Clean wok with kitchen paper towel.

 • Heat up the wok again with 3 tablespoons of extra virgin olive oil, stir-fry the garlic on low heat until lightly golden.
 Add in the rice noodles and sauce prepared, stir-fry for 2 minutes on medium to high heat.
-Return the omelettes to the wok, break the omelettes into smaller pieces, stirring frequently, toss and combine well until the dish is heated through on medium to high heat.

 • Lastly, return the prawns and pipis to the wok and add in the garlic chives and bean sprouts, stir-fry for another 3 minutes or until the noodles and ingredients are mixed through.